 High testosterone increases your red blood cell count.
 This should elevate your energy- however, if you have a heart condition or are prone to blood clots then you need to take care because it also increases blood viscosity.
 A hemocrit blood test can give you peace of mind if you are already at risk.

 Men with high T are less prone to mood swings than men with low T. In scientific studies, they also sleep better and are more generous.
-"Roid rage" is more of an issue with injectable steroids.
-However, as with any drug, if you start getting cranky and moody around the time you start taking it, you should consider stopping.
+"Roid rage" and mood swings is more of an issue with injectable steroids, and increased estrogen.
+However, as with anything, if you start getting cranky and moody around the time you start, you should consider stopping.

 Bottom line: Research until you feel comfortable, and pay attention to the changes that are happening.
 Start with the recommended dose and adjust based on how you feel.
-Use common sense and if anything strange starts happening, stop using whatever you're using!
+Use common sense and if anything strange starts happening, stop!
 You aren't under doctor's supervision, so the responsibility is in your hands.

 Testosterone usually effects your mood and libido in about 2 weeks, but some people report immediate results.
 We recommend giving it at least 5 weeks, unless you experience negative side effects.
 One tube is usually just enough to get a picture.

 If you have erectile dysfunction, it may be three to six months before you see "solid" improvement.
 That's also the timeframe where you'll see undeniable increase in muscles and loss of fat.